Isn't It Romantic (2019 film)

 Isn't It Romantic is a 2019 American meta romantic comedy film directed by Todd Strauss-Schulson and written by Erin Cardillo, Dana Fox, and Katie Silberman.
-The film stars Rebel Wilson as a woman who finds herself in a world where everything around her plays out like a clichéd PG-13 romantic comedy.
-Liam Hemsworth, Adam DeVine, and Priyanka Chopra appear in supporting roles.
+The film stars Rebel Wilson as a woman who finds herself in a world where everything around her plays out like a clichéd PG-13 romcom.
+Liam Hemsworth, Adam DeVine, and Priyanka Chopra Jonas appear in supporting roles.

 The film was theatrically released in the United States on February 13, 2019, by Warner Bros.
 Pictures, and in international territories by Netflix on February 28, 2019.
 It grossed over $48 million on a $31 million budget and received generally positive reviews from critics.

 Plot

-Thanks to her negative mother who insists girls like them don't get loved, architect Natalie develops a strong hatred for romantic comedies at an early age.
-This is exacerbated by her low self-esteem and difficulty in finding love.

-Being a pushover, Natalie's lack of self-confidence causes her co-workers to not respect her position as architect, but rather pawn off menial tasks on her.
-These include sending her for coffee and throwing out their rubbish.
+Natalie is an architect with a strong hatred for romantic comedies, stemmed from her negative mother who told her at an early age that girls like them cannot find love, and exacerbated by her low self-esteem and dating difficulties.
+Being a pushover, Natalie's lack of self-confidence causes her co-workers to dismiss her position as architect and pawn off menial tasks on her.
 Natalie's assistant Whitney, a fan of romantic comedies, debates their veracity with her.
-Natalie sees them as full of lies, crap pop songs, unrealistic, full of montages...
+Natalie sees them as full of lies, corny pop songs, unrealistic, full of montages.
 Whitney argues that flaws are what make people beautiful.
-Natalie points out the clichés, their lack of diversity, always a gay best friend who has no life, voiceover train of thought of the protagonist and a slow-motion segment.

-Whitney says that Natalie is friendzoning Josh and believes he, their co-worker and her close friend, is in love with Natalie.
-She dismisses the notion because she is overweight and Josh appears to spend all his time staring at a model on a billboard across the street.
+Natalie points out the many cliché Rom-Com tropes: their lack of diversity, always a gay best friend who has no life, voice-over train of thought of the protagonist, make-over montages, and slow-motion segments.
+Whitney says that Natalie is friend-zoning Josh, their co-worker and her close friend, and believes he is in love with Natalie.
+She dismisses the notion because she is overweight, and Josh appears to spend all his time staring at a model on a billboard across the street.